The war ended in 1945, and the Americans left in December.

 Eventually the rooms in the tower were filled with artefacts.

 The nissen huts also have various displays inside them, including aircraft parts that have been recovered from crash sites throughout Suffolk and Norfolk.

 Late in 2016, work started on the kitchen area (the old group radar building).

-This building is now used as a cafeteria and a meeting room.
+This building is now used as a tearoom and a meeting room.

 A memorial has also been erected using an engine from an aircraft based at Rougham, which was forced down off the coast of Lowestoft.

 If you wish to visit the museum, entry is free.

 Donations are always welcome to help with the on going restoration.

 We are open every Sunday, between 10am and 4pm, from Easter to October.